 James Wilde is a visual artist working with photography, installation, moving image and text.
-He is a recent graduate from MA Photography at the Royal College of Art and has been the student photography representative of RCA2020 and Editor of the publication Fall Into Place 2020.
-He is organising the RCA Photography Programme forthcoming physical show taking place later this summer.
-In 2020 he organised Strange Halves an online student-led talk series, where he spoke in a panel discussion titled At Second Glance.
-He was also co-lead of Writing the Night, an Across RCA workshop held in 2019
+He is a recent graduate from MA Photography at the Royal College of Art and has been selected for the BJP International Photography Award, Single Image Category 2020, with an exhibition at Seen Fifteen Gallery later this year.
+In 2020 he was the photography representative of RCA2020, editor of the publication fall into place, and organiser of the RCA Photography Programme physical show with fists, it kicks, it bites.
+In the same year, he organised Strange Halves an online student-led talk series, where he spoke in a panel discussion titled At Second Glance.
+He was also co-lead of Writing the Night, an Across RCA workshop held in 2019.

 James holds a First Class BA (Hons) in Photography from London College of Communication and is a member of Writing Photographs, a strand of The Photography and the Contemporary Imaginary Research Hub.
 He has exhibited widely in the UK and internationally, including Cambridge, London, New York and Italy.
-Recent group exhibitions include: Connection Lost at Dyson Gallery, Battersea London (2020) and Everything the Same // Everything a Little Different at The Newington Art Academy, London (2019).
-Recent publications and features include: Fall Into Place RCA (2020) Fotofilmic (2020) and the article Explorations of the Self, Revolv Collective (2019).
+Recent group exhibitions include: BJP International Photography Award (2021) and Connection Lost at Dyson Gallery, Battersea London (2020).
+Recent publications and features include: Future Archive (2021), Fall Into Place RCA (2020) and Musée Magazine (2021).

 Surfacing from a place of fear and intrigue, this work focuses on autobiography, traces of personal failure and the photographic.
 Through distilling images, by reworking them through alternative processes, these photographs investigate the use of metaphor, the collapse of masculinity and the potential to overcome shame.
 Visibility is shifted and veiled, through the physical deterioration of the photograph and the slow death of the image.
 Subjects both pull out of the darkness and are lost within it.